April is Active Dog Month

-One of the most recognizable breeds of cat is the Siamese.
+One of the most recognizable breeds of cat is the Siamese breed.
 This is attributed to their distinct coloring and popularity in films and television shows.

-If you’re considering adopting one of these cats, you need to know about their personalities first to determine if they’re going to mesh well with your lifestyle and family.
+If you’re considering adopting a Siamese cat, you need to know about their personalities first to determine if they’re going to mesh well with your lifestyle and family.
 You should also be aware of medical concerns to keep them as healthy as possible.

 Keep reading to learn everything you need to know if you want to get a Siamese cat.